-Failure to file all the required documents at the time the petition is filed will result in the issuance of a Deficiency Notice.
+Failure to file all required documents at the time the petition is filed will result in the issuance of a Deficiency Notice.
 This notice advises debtors that they have 15 days from the date the petition is filed to submit all required documents or the bankruptcy case will be dismissed without further notice.
 Debtors may request an extension of the 15 day deadline by application to the court.
-Click here for the proposed order Order Re: Extension of Time to File Schedules.
+Click here for the proposed order Order Re: Extension of Time to File Schedules

-11. What happens after I file for bankruptcy?
+11. What happens after I file?

-Shortly after the petition is filed, a Chapter 13 trustee is appointed and the court will issue a Notice of Chapter 13 Bankruptcy Case, Meeting of Creditors & Deadlines.
+Shortly after the petition is filed, the United States Trustee appoints a trustee and the court will issue a Notice of Chapter 7 Bankruptcy Case, Meeting of Creditors & Deadlines.
 This notice is sent to all creditors in the case and contains the following information:

-- Debtor's name and address - Date/time/location of the First Meeting of Creditors (also known as 341 Meeting) - Deadline for creditors to file a proof of claim, if it appears there will be assets that can be liquidated to pay creditors. - Deadline to file a complaint objecting to discharge or dischargeability of debts - Deadline to object to the property you claimed as exempt
+- Debtor's name - Date/time/location of the First Meeting of Creditors (also known as 341 Meeting) - Deadline to file a complaint objecting to discharge or dischargeability of debts - Deadline to object to exemptions